 Technology Vision 2018

-A defense sector perspective on the Accenture Technology Vision 2018
+A defence sector perspective on the Accenture Technology Vision 2018

 Delivering greater situational awareness and the ability to respond rapidly to unpredictable adversaries require investments in, among others, Artificial Intelligence (AI), edge computing, as well as smart and secure connectivity.
 Today's information architectures will need to be redesigned to integrate with others to share and collaborate quickly, effectively and securely.

-AI will have a major impact on existing capabilities such as cyber defense, defense logistics and the ability to collaborate internationally.
+AI will have a major impact on existing capabilities such as cyber defence, defence logistics and the ability to collaborate internationally.
 But there are other, new forms of collaboration between people and smart machines that create possibilities to do entirely new things.

 AI's evolution could make it a superior decision-maker to many of its human counterparts - and it never gets tired or overwhelmed by information.
 But for AI to collaborate with its human counterparts effectively, and achieve all that it's capable of, it has to be trusted.
 How AI is trained as a trustworthy and efficient colleague in the military context is an increasingly vital task.